 Marcin Bieniek examines the kind of coach you may be based on your personality and inner motivation.

 This coach prefers one-to-one lessons.
-They focus only on one player does not like to be distracted by others.
+They focus only on one player and do not like to be distracted by others.
 They should be an experienced player because they will have to rally a lot.

 This coach likes to train kids.
 They should be easy-going, patient, and communicative.
 An imaginative mind should be a strength.
 Knowledge about teaching methods and how they learn should be acquired.

 This coach strives for training with competitive players.
 They should have a broad knowledge of every aspect of the tennis game (Mental side, Physical side, Professional teaching methods).
 They should like travelling and spending weekends at tournaments.

 This coach's primary goal is to earn money.
 It does not matter what clients they are going to train.
 They prefer to stay in one place and being a city-coach.

 These are the five basics roles, and which kind of coach you are going to be is truly in your hands.
-As you can see, different goals are connected to different roles, so you must match it with your personality and inner motivation.
+As you can see, different goals are connected to different roles, so you must match them with your personality and inner motivation.

 If you quote information from this page in your work, then the reference for this page is: